wp-plugins/newsletter/readme.txt

 == Changelog ==

+= 3.5.3 =

+* Added support for extensions as plugins

 = 3.5.2 =

 * Fixed the {title} tag replacement for old subscriber list with the gender not set